EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Dynamic.rst

    Apparent FRET efficiency histogram with the fitting result

 To get the corrected FRET efficiencies, we plotted each correction factor by choosing the desired one from the list of parameters in *Plot Mode* as shown previously on :numref:`apparent FRET plotting criteria` in the middle part.
-For the direct excitaion factor, we clicked on *Direct Excitation factor (Alpha)*, and selected the category **G Bleach** since we need the donor bleaching step for this calculation.
+For the direct excitation factor, we clicked on *Direct Excitation factor (Alpha)*, and selected the category **G Bleach** since we need the donor bleaching step for this calculation.
 The resulting plot with its fitting is shown on :numref:`all correction factors` on the left.
 For fitting we chose *Gauss1* from the *Fit Method* section, the value of 0.124 was reported after the fitting.
 Also from *Histogram Normalization*, the option *Unary* was selected to normalize the plot.
 To plot the other two correction factors we selected the category **R Bleach** because the acceptor bleaching step is needed for them to be determined.
 Then in *Plot Mode* we clicked on *Spectral Crosstalk corr factor (Beta)*.
 With the same steps for plot fitting and normalization, the middle panel of :numref:`all correction factors` and final value of 0.12 was obtained.
 Then we clicked on *Detection Efficiency corr factor (Gamma)* to get its distribution histogram.
 Taking steps similar to the previous case, the plot was fitted and normalized with the final value of 0.75 for the gamma factor, like :numref:`all correction factors` on the right.

 .. figure:: ./../../figures/examples/PA23_correction_factors_fit.png
    :width: 650